viclw17/viclw17.github.io/_posts/2016-05-01-MatCap-Shader-Showcase.md

 ---
 ![MatCap Bunnies]({{ site.url }}/images/matcap_bunnies.jpg)
 <br />
-MatCap (Material Capture) shader, for displaying objects with reflective materials with uniform surface colouring, like Zbrush or Mudbox can.
-It uses an image of a sphere as a view-space environment map.
-It's very cheap, and looks great when the camera doesn't rotate.
+MatCap (Material Capture) shader uses an image of a sphere as a view-space environment map.
+It's very cheap and looks great when the camera doesn't rotate.
+It is widely used in 3D sculpting software (like Zbrush) to preview meshes.

 **Resources:**